rust-lang/rustc-dev-guide/src/tests/intro.md

 ### Crater

-Crater is a tool which runs tests a many thousands of public projects.
+Crater is a tool which runs tests on many thousands of public projects.
 This tool has its own separate infrastructure for running.
 See the [Crater chapter](crater.md) for more details.